Top things to do in Paris

 • Last entry: 1 hour before closing

-• Rooms close: 30 minutes before museum closing time
+• Rooms close: 30 minutes before the museum's closing time

 • Nearest metro: Palais Royal–Musée du Louvre (Lines 1 and 7) connects well to the Carrousel entrance; Louvre-Rivoli (Line 1) is useful from Rue de Rivoli